 Nice coloristic orchestration.
 Even if repetitive in nature it features great variations/layering that makes it feel interesting to the end.
 Favourite moment: 00:21

 Refreshing use of synths.
 Very well blended with orchestral elements.
 Good development and production quality.
 Favourite moment 00:16

 Bonus track: Endless Horizon – Shie Rozow

 I am grateful to my good friend and exceptional guest author Shie Rozow for submitting a track to this episode.
 Shie has credits as a composer on many feature films, TV shows and documentaries.
 His music has won him awards and nominations at renowned festivals and competitions.

 I really like this track and feel its positive energy is the perfect note to conclude episode one of SYM – Showcase Your Music.

 Thanks everyone for participating.
-If your track has not been selected please don’t take it personal and persevere, for only the ones that never give up have a chance to be tomorrow’s great composers!
+If your track has not been selected please don’t take it personally and persevere, for only the ones that never give up have a chance to be tomorrow’s great composers!

 - 1 Curated by…

 - 2 Episode 01 – Epic Fantasy